ClaspTV/Turner-Casting-Instant-App/README.md

 ## Overview

-The goal of this sample project is to levegra Android Instant Apps to enable users to cast to nearby TVs from mobile devices.
+The goal of this sample project is to leverage Android Instant Apps to enable users to cast to nearby TVs from mobile devices.
 The typical use-case is :

 1. User sees a marketing ad on any of the known mobile marketing channels
 * When user clicks on the marketing link, the instant app is launched